stroiman/fspec/Readme.markdown

 The aim of this project is to provide a test framework to the .NET platform having the same elegance as the RSpec framework has on Ruby.

-You can easily use this framework to write tests in F# to test a system implemented in C#.
+You can easily use this framework to test C# code.

-The framework is currently self testing, i.e. the framework is used to test itself.

 Currently the following features are supported